Overview

 We recommend traveling as light as possible without compromising your preparation for inclement weather and cool temperatures.
 Excess baggage can be a burden to you and to support personnel.
 On your international flight you may be allowed two pieces of luggage, but please check your airline for current guidelines—it changes from carrier to carrier.

-Itinerary days 2, 3 & 4 the bulk of your belongings is carried by porters.
+Itinerary days 2, 3 & 4 the bulk of your belongings are carried by porters.
 The items you need to access during the day are carried by you, in a day pack.
-Items may include water bottle or hydration bladder, rain gear, extra layers, camera gear, small personal first aid, sunscreen, glasses and more.
+Items may include a water bottle or hydration bladder, rain gear, extra layers, camera gear, small personal first-aid, sunscreen, glasses, and more.

 Each season about two percent of travelers arrive without their belongings.
 By the time the baggage is located and returned by the airlines, the trip is nearly over.
 We suggest you pack some warm gear—fleece, waterproof jacket, etc.—into your largest carry-on bag and do not check it.
 Pack everything else in your travel luggage.
 If you become separated from your checked luggage, you will have the essential items for your trip.